 If I were in a position to lend advice to Boogie2988, I’d encourage him to hire someone to take over his Twitter account.
 If interacting on Twitter gives him suicidal tendencies, I think it’s a sign he needs to step back.
 I’d also encourage him to stop streaming on Twitch.
 I thought Twitch was a service so people can watch you play video games.
 That’s not what his Twitch channel seems to be about.
 It’s about people giving him money in small-dollar increments.

-I’d encourage him to put more work in his YouTube videos.
+I’d encourage him to put more work into his YouTube videos.
 They’ve gotten to the point were they’re unwatchable.
 He puts his face very close to the camera, making his videos uncomfortable to watch.
 I’d also redecorate the room he makes videos in so it doesn’t look like a 12-year-old boy’s bedroom.

 If exercise felt good, they wouldn’t call it exercise